mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

-The python module pipeline/shell.py contains utility functions to trigger file ingest for behavior and ephys ingest, a facility to launch a basic python environment with the various schema modules loaded, and a utlity to generate ERD diagrams from the current code, and other administrative tasks.
+The python module pipeline/shell.py contains utility functions to trigger file ingest for behavior and ephys ingest, a facility to launch a basic python environment with the various schema modules loaded, and a utility to generate ERD diagrams from the current code, and other administrative tasks.

 These functions are also made available in the `mapshell.py` script which can be used as a command line utility for common tasks.

-Account setup, test & usage synopsys using the shell is as follows:
+Account setup, test & usage synopsis using the shell is as follows:

     $ mapshell.py shell
     Connecting chris@localhost:3306